Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/lilypond_comments/index.rst

 ::

 	abjad> comment_1.detach_mark()
-	Comment('This is a LilyPond comment before a note.')
+	LilyPondComment('This is a LilyPond comment before a note.')

 ::